Mathnerd314/stroscot/docs/Commentary/Code-Generation.rst

 #.
 Register allocation
 #.
 Instruction scheduling

 Per Unison/Blindell, all of these are interdependent and must be solved as a single, large constrained combinatorial optimization problem to find the optimal solution.
-These three criteria encompass many other optimizations, so solving them properly is worthwhile.
+These three tasks encompass many optimizations, such as:

 * Peephole optimization
 * Code motion
 * Block ordering
+* Spilling
-* Spilling, rematerialization
+* Rematerialization
+* Common subexpression elimination

+Stroscot uses assembly instruction intrinsics in the language and IR.
+It doesn't provide "inline assembly", meaning literal blocks of texual assembly code - the closest is writing the hexadecimal machine code and pretending it's a single instruction.
+So it makes sense to provide a performance guarantee that the code generated from intrinsics will meet or beat anything someone could hand-code.
+Unison can do a search over the complete space of instruction sequences, hence can actually find the optimal solution and satisfy this guarantee.

 Register allocation
 ===================

 Definitions:

+program point
+  start of an instruction
 temporary
-  A location storing a bitstring, mapped to a logical register or memory location. virtual register
+  A location storing a bitstring value.
+At the start of each instruction that uses the temporary as input, this value must be materialized in a physical location (logical register or memory location) supported by the instruction. virtual register
   A temporary that has write access.
-Not used because the codegen uses SSA.
+Eliminated by the codegen's SSA pass.
 (logical) register
-  A register as used in an instruction physical register
+  A register as encoded in an instruction. physical register
-  A CPU register in the hardware register file.
-Logical registers are dynamically mapped to these, making many register assignment decisions immaterial. program point start of an instruction live
+  A storage location in the microarchitecture's physical register file.
+Per `Anandtech <https://www.anandtech.com/show/3922/intels-sandy-bridge-architecture-exposed/3T>`__ Sandy Bridge has 160 physical integer registers.
+Logical registers are dynamically mapped to these, making many register assignment decisions immaterial. live
   An output t is live at a program point if t holds a value that might be used later by another instruction j.
 The instruction j is said to be dependent on i. interference point
   A program point where each of a set of output temporaries could be used later. spilling
-  Spilling is assigning a temporary into memory.
-It requires the generation of spill code, store/load instructions to move the value to and from memory. register class
+  Spilling is materializing a temporary in memory.
+It requires the generation of spill code, instructions that store/load the value in memory. register class
-  Most CPUs group registers into classes, such that a given instruction can only use a certain class of registers.
-For example, there may be floating point registers, scalar integer registers, and vector registers. register alias
+  The set of logical registers that can be used for a specific operand for a specific instruction.
+Usually an architecture has only a few register classes.
+For example, on x86 instructions operate on floating point registers, (scalar) integer registers, or vector registers. subregister
-  Some registers may be aliases to parts of registers in another class.
-A good example are the x86 registers al and ah, which alias to the low/high part of ax, which in turn aliases to the low part of eax, itself the alias of the low part of rax.
+  Mainly in x86, some logical "registers" are really parts of a larger register.
+For example, on x86-64, rax has subregisters eax, ax, al, ah.
+These allow some instruction encoding tricks for sub-64-bit bitstrings, but have to be specially handled to detect conflicts.

-At each program point there is a map from variables to registers or memory.
+At each program point there is a multimap from temporaries to registers or memory, and a 1-1 map from registers and memory locations to bitstrings.
 Registers and memory have relatively similar APIs: read and write.
-Processor registers have shorter access times, but they are limited in number, forcing some temporaries to be stored in memory.
-The straightforward approach spill-everywhere is to store every temporary to memory, wrapping each instruction with spill instructions that store/load each input/output from memory.
+Registers have shorter access times, but they are limited in number, forcing some temporaries to be stored in memory.
+The straightforward approach "spill-everywhere" is to wrapping each instruction with spill instructions that load each input from memory and then store each output to memory, and then use standard memory allocation techniques.
 But it's slow.
-So the problem is to apply various conflicting optimizations to spill-everywhere to get the fastest program:
+So the problem is to apply various conflicting optimizations to get the fastest program:

-* Register assignment: Preserve a temporary in a register
+* Register assignment: Store a temporary in a register and use that register instead of reading from memory
 * Live range splitting: Map a temporary to different registers in different parts of its live range
 * Multi-allocation: Map a temporary to a register as well as memory
 * Load-store optimization: Reuse values loaded in previous parts of the spill code
 * Rematerialization: Recompute values at their use points rather than loading them from memory
-* Coalescing: eliminates move instructions by ensuring the source and destination are the same.
+* Coalescing: Eliminate move instructions by ensuring the source and destination are the same.
-* Packing: assign temporaries of small bit-widths to different parts of larger-width registers
+* Packing: assign temporaries of small bit-widths to subregisters of larger-width registers

 There are various heuristics, e.g. assigning the most used variables to registers first.
 Because of register renaming / memory buffering, the actual register / address assignment doesn't matter, only the spill pattern.
 (TODO: check this with some benchmarks)

 Instruction selection
 =====================

+Instruction selection transforms a sequence of IR instructions into the cheapest/shortest sequence of processor-specific instructions.

+Blindell's universal instruction selection thesis is the main reference here.
+STOKE can find probabilistically optimal straightline assembly sequences using a specialized search algorithm, which is also a form of instruction selection so should be integrated.

+for literal assembly, we can either emit it as-is or try to optimize it.
+If we can actually optimize it to a faster but equivalent sequence, great, but we don't want to transform a compound operation into several simpler instructions, fuse the simpler instructions with nearby instructions from other operations, fail to identify the compound operation due to the fusion, and lose performance.

 The IR is split into a series of instruction patterns, a forest of trees.
 Usually a tree rewrite system is used - bottom up rewrite generator (BURG).
 See pyburg.
 One way is to write a lot of patterns and try all these patterns in turn.
 If a pattern matches a specific sequence of instructions, the pattern can be applied, and the instructions are substituted by the pattern substitute.

+The combiner approach per :cite:`davidsonDesignApplicationRetargetable1980` integrates peephole optimizations.
+The effects of instructions are specified in a machine-independent register transfer language ISP.
+The definition of ISP is somewhat vague but basically you have read and assign register/memory, literals, conditionals, and math.
+A compiler can directly emit ISP or you can start with assembly instructions and convert one-at-a-time into ISP using the effect descriptions.
+Then there are standard optimization like dead store elimination.

-Another way, is to define per instruction the effects of the instruction, and for each pair of instructions that are evaluated, combine the effects of these instructions.
-If there exist an instruction which has the same effect as the combined effect of the two original instructions, the substitution can be made.
+ Another way, is to define per instruction the effects of the instruction, and a combiner that specifies how to combine two instructions given their effects, if there exist an instruction which has the same effect as the combined effect of the two original instructions.
 This is the combiner approach as described by [Davidson1980].

-The advantage of having the combiner, is that only per instructions the effects of the instruction must be defined.
-After this, all instructions with effects can be potentially combined.
-This reduces the amount of work to define peephole optimization patterns from N * N to N. Namely, not all instruction combinations must be described, but only the effects per instruction.
+The advantage of specifying effects is that the amount of work to define peephole optimization patterns is N * N + M rather than M * M, where N is the number of effect patterns and M=81 is the number of instructions.

-* Instruction selection - replacing sequences of instructions with cheaper/shorter sequences of instructions.
+*
 * Peephole optimizations / strength reduction - like ``x*2`` by ``x << 1``/``x+x``, or setting a register to 0 using XOR instead of a mov, exploiting complex instructions such as decrement register and branch if not zero.
 * Sparse conditional constant propagation - dead code / dead store elimination, constant folding/propagation
 * Partial evaluation